Editorial – Charles Kinkel

 “Matthew Green is on the news and they have a full search team out for him, but no one is looking for my husband,” said Trayce.
 “Matthew Green and him look the same and have glasses, but nobody is looking for him.”

-Sadly, I have heard this before, but instead of just sharing Charlie’s info and flyer, this time I want to try and get across to the public that there is so much more that we all can do.
+Sadly, I have heard this before, but instead of just sharing Charlie’s info and flyer, this time I want to try to get across to the public that there is so much more that we all can do.

 As Trayce talked to me, and told me her story, I could see her in my mind’s eye, sitting alone on the edge of a bed in the dark, reaching out to a stranger to help her find her husband.